simple2d/simple2d/README.md

 git clone --recursive https://github.com/simple2d/simple2d.git
 ```

-To get the latest changes from `test_media`, simply run `git submodule update --remote`.
+To get the latest changes from `test_media`, simply run `git submodule update --remote` at any time.

-### Building the Tests
+### Building and Running Tests

-Simply run `make tests`.
-Tests are compiled and placed in the `tests/` directory with the same name as their C source file.
+Run `make tests` to compile tests to the `tests/` directory.
+Compiled tests will have the same name as their C source file.
+Since media paths are set relatively in these test programs, make sure to `cd` into `tests/` before running a test, for example:

-### Available Tests

-- [`testcard.c`](tests/testcard.c) – A graphical card, similar to [testcards from TV](http://en.wikipedia.org/wiki/Testcard), with the goal of making sure all visual and inputs are working properly.
-- [`audio.c`](tests/audio.c) – Tests audio functions with various file formats interpreted as sound samples and music.

-Run a test using `make tests && cd tests/ && ./<name_of_test>`, for example:

 ```bash
 make tests && cd tests/ && ./testcard